Minneapolis Heart Institute Foundation®

 The Design Focus

 With Redo TAV being part of the MHIF suite, it was really important that it looked and felt like it belonged with the pre-existing apps.
-We maintained commonalities to the other apps and designed components for new features to match the established design.
+We maintained commonalities to the other apps, but strictly followed material guidelines to ensure that the app remained accessible, that the component library was consistent, and, additionally, material makes designing for dark mode easy.

 The Development Focus

 Similarly to our previous projects with MHIF, we started with a series of workshop sessions to discuss content and functionality of Redo TAV.
-Clinicians needed the ability to assess the match of a transcatheter aortic valve for Redo TAV procedures.
+The main use case for Redo TAV was giving clinicians the ability to assess risk to the coronary arteries when a replacement valve was needed, but providing procedural guides and procedure end data outcomes were beneficial for users to reference.

 It was important that Redo TAV fit in with the existing MHIF apps, but we iterated on the design as necessary for features, like CT Planning and Procedure Quick Guide, that were unique to Redo TAV.
-With the existing visual language, we built out high fidelity screens in Figma that were then prototyped to walk users through what their experience would be when going through all the steps of CT Planning and reviewing their risk assessment and summary report.
+With an agreed upon visual language adapted using Material Guidelines, we built out high fidelity screens in Figma that were then prototyped to walk users through what their experience would be when going through all the steps of CT Planning and reviewing their risk assessment and summary report.

 Maintaining a low-code approach, we worked with the MHIF team to upload content for REDO Tav into Airtable.
 Airtable allowed for quick data entry and gives the MHIF team a lot of flexibility to update app content as needed.
-As content is added, or edited, the Airtable scripts place data from Airtable into Firebase, and Firebase serves data to the React Native application.
+As content is added, or edited, the Airtable scripts that were written could be run to push updates to the users phones.